Nebraska Paralegal Schools

 Profiles of Well-Known Schools in Nebraska

-Metropolitan Community College: The Business Department at the Metropolitan Community College has an American Bar Association-approved legal studies Associate in Applied Studies with a paralegal option.
-This is a 102-hour program that is taught at the South Omaha campus and has 30 hours dedicated to major courses.
-Two semesters of internship work within a law office is mandatory and students must work 40 hours for each credit hour.
-Individuals already in possession of a four-year degree can pursue the paralegal accelerated certificate, a 62-credit hour course of study.
+Metropolitan Community College: The Business Department at Metropolitan Community College offers an American Bar Association-approved legal studies Associate in Applied Studies with a paralegal option.
+This is a 102-credit hour program taught at the South Omaha campus.
+30 credit hours are dedicated to major courses, including two semesters of internship work within a law office.
+Students must work 40 hours for each credit hour earned.
+Individuals who have already earned a four-year degree in another subject can pursue an accelerated paralegal certificate, which requires 62 credit hours to complete.

 Top Law Firms for Paralegal Graduates in Nebraska

 Baird Holm LLP has over 130 years of experience representing businesses, institutions, government entities, and individuals in legal matters as diverse as Banking and Finance and Technology and Intellectual Property.
 The firm uses the most up-to-date computerized legal research systems and document support programs as well as state-of-the-art communications applications to support its clients and staff.
 Baird Holm consistently recruits for paralegals.
-Baylor, Evnen, Curtiss, Grimit & Witt LLP is one of the largest law firms in Nebraska, and stands on its reputation for excellence in service to its clients.
+Baylor Evnen is one of the largest law firms in Nebraska and stands on its reputation for excellence in service to its clients.
 The firm has grown from an insurance defense specialist to a broad-based litigation and business practice and has a long history of upholding diversity in its hiring practices.
-Scudder Law Firm services clients of all sizes, from startups to multi-billion dollar corporations, in virtually all areas of practice, and is a nationally recognized leader in the transportation industry in particular.
-Scudder Law Firm supports its staff by encouraging career development and providing competitive compensation to retain the best possible personnel, and is always accepting resumes.
+Scudder Law Firm PC services clients of all sizes from startups to multi-billion dollar corporations in virtually all areas of practice, and is a nationally recognized leader in the transportation industry in particular.
+Scudder Law Firm supports its staff by encouraging career development and providing competitive compensation to retain the best possible personnel and is always accepting resumes.